Sector-F-Labs/reservoir/book/src/chat-gipitty.md

 - Check out [Python Integration](./python-integration.md) for programmatic access
 - See [Troubleshooting](./troubleshooting/common-issues.md) if you encounter issues

-The Chat Gipitty integration transforms your AI interactions from isolated conversations into a connected, searchable knowledge base that grows smarter with every interaction.
+The Chat Gipitty integration transforms your LLM interactions from isolated conversations into a connected, searchable knowledge base that grows smarter with every interaction.